petrajoyd/intern_repo/NTN/NOTES_QoS-Sch-Rout_NTN-DVBs.md

 - **Packet Loss**: The on-ramp gets so backed up that the router (the "traffic cop") has to stop cars from getting on.
 It just drops them ("Sorry, we're full").

 ### The "Best-Effort" Model (No QoS)
 Now, imagine this highway has no rules.
-This is the "Best-Effort" model—the default state of the internet.
+This is the "Best-Effort" model, the default state of the internet.
 On this "no-rules" highway, you have:
 - An ambulance with a patient (a voice call packet)
 - A gravel truck (a file download packet)